HISvessel/independentstudies/pose_estimation/MediaPipe/README.md

     30 - right heel
     31 - left foot index
     32 - right foot index

-> Pose.process().pose_landmarks.landmark[i] -> a tuple like object(presumably) that contains information of each of the 33 pose estimation landmarks.
-Each individual landmark contais the following:
+> Pose.process().pose_landmarks.landmark[i] -> a list of tuple-like object(presumably) that contains information of each of the 33 pose estimation landmarks.
+# Each individual landmark contais the following:
     x and y coordinates = normalized coordinates of float 16 bit integers in between 0 and 1 z coordinate = a depth coordinate that says how close or how far the landmark is from the camera. visibility = a probability value that the landmark is visible(take occlusions and filtering into accounts for this.)

 > Pose.process().pose_world_landmarks -> these are the 3d implementation coordinates of each landmark.
 > Pose.process().segmentation_mask